AlanFreed/PhysicalScalars.jl/README.md

 function toString(y::PhysicalScalar; format::Char='E', precision::Int=5, aligned::Bool=false)::String
 ```

 where the keyword `format` is a character that, whenever its value is 'E' or 'e', represents the scalar in a scientific notation; otherwise, it will be represented in a fixed-point notation.
 Keyword `precision` specifies the number of significant digits to be represented in the string, which can accept values from the set \{3…7\}.
-Keyword `aligned`, when set to `true`, will add a whitespace in front of any non-negative scalar string representation, e.g., this could be useful when printing out a matrix of scalars; otherwise, there is no leading whitespace in its string representation, which is the default.
+Keyword `aligned`, when set to `true`, will add a white space in front of any non-negative scalar string representation, e.g., this could be useful when printing out a matrix of scalars; otherwise, there is no leading white space in its string representation, which is the default.

 ## Operators

-The following operators have been overloaded so that they can handel objects of type PhysicalScalar, whenever such operations make sense, e.g., one cannot add two scalars with different units; however, one can multiply them.
+The following operators have been overloaded so that they can handle objects of type PhysicalScalar, whenever such operations make sense, e.g., one cannot add two scalars with different units; however, one can multiply them.
 The overloaded logical operators include: `==`, `≠`, `≈`, `<`, `≤`, `≥` and `>`.
 The overloaded unary operators include: `+` and `-`.
 And the overloaded binary operators include: `+`, `-`, `*`, `/` and `^`.

 ## Methods for both PhysicalScalar and ArrayOfPhysicalScalars

 The following methods can accept arguments that are objects of either type, viz., PhysicalScalar or type ArrayOfPhysicalScalars.
-They are self explanitory: `copy`, `deepcopy`, `isDimensionless`, `isCGS`, `isSI` and `toReal`.
+They are self explanatory: `copy`, `deepcopy`, `isDimensionless`, `isCGS`, `isSI` and `toReal`.

 ## Math functions for PhysicalScalar